hh11813/continuous-soft-actor-critic/README.md

 ### ​​Adjustment of reward function

-We can modify the reward function in the corresponding simulation environment in 'VectorizedMultiAgentSimulator/vmas/scenarios' by scaling it with '1/dt' (where dt is defined in 'test.yaml'), while simultaneously scaling the hyperparameters in `base_experiment.yaml​`.
+We can modify the reward function in the corresponding simulation environment in `VectorizedMultiAgentSimulator/vmas/scenarios` by scaling it with `1/dt` (where `dt` is defined in `test.yaml`), while simultaneously scaling the hyperparameters in `base_experiment.yaml​`.